 2. A short running head up to 40 characters,

-3. Full names, degrees and institutional affiliations of all authors, postal and e-mail addresses, telephone numbers for correspondence
+3. Full names, degrees and institutional affiliations of all authors, postal and e-mail addresses, ORCID numbers of all authors, telephone numbers for correspondence

 3. Main Text: The main text should not include the names, affiliations of the authors.
 It should start with the full title of manuscript and should be prepared according to the type of manuscript.
 All tables and figures should be shown as embedded into the main text.